-DIF: Cognitive Level: Remember REF: p.
-7 TOP: Integrated Process: Nursing Process: Implementation MSC: Area of Client Needs: Health Promotion and Maintenance
+DIF: Cognitive Level: Understand

+TOP: Integrated Process: Nursing Process: Implementation

+MSC: Area of Client Needs: Health Promotion and Maintenance

-- 10. The nurse is preparing an in-service education to staff about atraumatic care for pediatric patients.
-Which intervention should the nurse include? - a.
+- 6. Which intervention would the nurse include when providing atraumatic care? - a.
 Prepare the child for separation from parents during hospitalization by reviewing a video. - b.
-Prepare the child before any unfamiliar treatment or procedure by demonstrating on a stuffed animal. - c.
+Prepare the child before any unfamiliar treatment or procedure. - c.
 Help the child accept the loss of control associated with hospitalization. - d.
 Help the child accept pain that is connected with a treatment or procedure.